jusocial/sdk/README.md

     metadataUri: string | null;

     /** App Settings */

-    /** Whether or not the App's Profiles Name field is required */
-    profileNameRequired: boolean;
-    /** Whether or not the App's Profiles Surname field is required */
-    profileSurnameRequired: boolean;
-    /** Whether or not the App's Profiles Birthdate field is required */
-    profileBirthdateRequired: boolean;
-    /** Whether or not the App's Profiles Country field is required */
-    profileCountryRequired: boolean;
-    /** Whether or not the App's Profiles City field is required */
-    profileCityRequired: boolean;
     /** Whether or not the App's Profiles external Metadata URI field is required */
     profileMetadataRequired: boolean;
-    /** Whether or not the App's Subspaces Name field is required */
-    subspaceNameRequired: boolean;
     /** Whether or not the App's Subspaces external Metadata URI field is required */
     subspaceMetadataRequired: boolean;
     /** Whether or not the App's Profiles delete action is allowed */